Back to Hot Button Report

 Hot Button Score (out of 40)

-8 =
+7.5 =

 Risk of sourcing from Ancient and Endangered Forests

-Address Risk Prior Audit
+Address Risk Prior to Audit

 As part of the Royal Golden Eagle Group (RGE), APR is a sister company to:

-• APRIL, the Indonesian pulp and paper producer and plantation company
+• APRIL, the Indonesian pulp and paper producer and plantation company.

-• Sateri, an MMCF producer based in China
+• Sateri, an MMCF producer based in China.

 APR is willing to undertake a CanopyStyle Audit, however, the supply chain risks and concerns identified in sister company Sateri’s audit apply equally to APR (both sourcing from APRIL) and must be addressed and mitigated prior to further audits being initiated.
-APRIL is currently engaged in a Remedy Framework process with the Forest Stewardship Council (FSC) in an effort to regain FSC certification.
-This framework would require the company to effectively address its legacy of both social and environmental harms.
-Additionally, recent information indicates APR supplier Toba Pulp has been logging protected forests within its concession boundaries.
-APR is encouraged to address this additional potential risk in its wood pulp sourcing.

 Areas where company is showing leadership

-• APR supplier APRIL has established a conservation fund, wherein one US dollar for every tonne of production is allocated towards research and potential action on conservation and restoration activities.
+• APR supplier APRIL has established a conservation fund, wherein one dollar for every tonne of production is allocated towards research and potential action on conservation and restoration activities.

 • APR has established an automated pilot plant to test Next Generation fibre inputs and blends and is investing in R&D into pre- and post-consumer waste fibre sourcing.